learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: false
   - answer: "d.\tThere are no statistics involved here"
     correct: false
-- !Structured
-  question: "12.\tPersonality researchers tend not to use _______ variables, which treat traits like extraversion as a binary (extravert vs. introvert).
+- question: "12.\tPersonality researchers tend not to use _______ variables, which treat traits like extraversion as a binary (extravert vs. introvert).
 Instead, they typically allow each person to have a score along a spectrum from more introverted to more extraverted. "
   answers:
   - answer: "a.\tOperational"
     correct: false